ajoyk11/ajoyk11/README.md

 --->

 ## 📚 Academic Background
-- Master of Technology in Remote Sensing & GIS (Forest Resources and Ecosystem Analysis), [Indian Institute of Remote Sensing, ISRO](https://www.iirs.gov.in/)
+- Master of Technology in Remote Sensing & GIS (Forest Resources and Ecosystem Analysis)
 - Master of Science in  Environmental Science
 - Bachelor of Science